Privacy Policy

 -

-No person is added to any mailing list without clear, affirmative consent; you may unsubscribe at any time by directly submitting your request to the Point of Contact representative.
+No individual shall be added to any mailing list without clear, affirmative consent.
+Participants may unsubscribe at any time by submitting a direct request to the Point of Contact representative.

 Article VII — Data Sharing & Third Parties